Two applications of stochastic thermodynamics to hydrodynamics

 Deterministic hydrodynamic systems described by the Navier--Stokes equation are among the least investigated subjects.
 Thermodynamics of such systems was once intensively studied in the last century~\cite{de1962non}, but it has yet to be considered from the viewpoint of stochastic thermodynamics.
-Nonetheless, a universal understanding of hydrodynamic systems as provided by thermodynamics is no less valuable than that of thermally fluctuating or chemical systems, because the Navier--Stokes equation governs many phenomena ranging from the motion of tiny cells~\cite{lauga2009hydrodynamics,marchetti2013hydrodynamics} to daily water usage and industrial water management~\cite{chadwick2021hydraulics}.
+Nonetheless, a universal understanding of hydrodynamic systems as provided by thermodynamics is no less valuable than that of thermally fluctuating or chemical systems because the Navier--Stokes equation governs many phenomena ranging from the motion of tiny cells~\cite{lauga2009hydrodynamics,marchetti2013hydrodynamics} to daily water usage and industrial water management~\cite{chadwick2021hydraulics}.
+In particular, entropy production has recently been attracting attention due to its practical importance in evaluating the performance of hydraulic machinery~\cite{zhou2022application}.
+However, modern knowledge of thermodynamics that stochastic thermodynamics has yielded has been far from utilized for those systems.

-In addition to the theoretical importance, entropy production has practical usefulness.
-For example, the development of computational fluid dynamics has enabled us to use it practically to evaluate the performance of hydraulic machines such as pumps and turbines~\cite{zhou2022application}.
-However, the entropy production theory used there is almost identical to the one developed several decades ago.

-In this Letter, we report a connection between classical hydrodynamics and stochastic thermodynamics.
-We show that the minimum dissipation theorem first proved by Helmholtz in the nineteenth century~\cite{helmholtz1868theorie} can be used to derive geometric housekeeping--excess decomposition of entropy production, which has recently been studied in the fields of stochastic and chemical thermodynamics~\cite{nakazato2021geometrical,dechant2022geometric1,dechant2022geometric2,yoshimura2023housekeeping,kolchinsky2022information,kobayashi2022hessian,ito2023geometric}.

-Housekeeping--excess decomposition, which divides entropy production rate (EPR) into two parts called excess and housekeeping EPR, was proposed to recover the second law when it becomes less meaningful~\cite{oono1998steady}.
-In a quasi-static process between nonequilibrium steady states, unlike equilibrium states, the increase of entropy diverges, so the second law becomes futile.
-Nevertheless, the excess EPR is expected to be finite to lead to an extended Clausius law~\cite{hatano2001steady,esposito2010three,rao2016nonequilibrium,ge2016nonequilibrium,maes2014nonequilibrium}.
-Moreover, decomposing EPR enables us to know in more detail other kinds of trade-off relations between benefits, such as precision~\cite{barato2015thermodynamic} or speed~\cite{shiraishi2018speed}, and thermodynamic costs~\cite{shiraishi2018speed,van2020unified,dechant2022geometric1,dechant2022geometric2,yoshimura2023housekeeping,kolchinsky2022information}.
-It is also essential that recent studies have recast the decomposition by focusing on geometrical structures of thermodynamic quantities to reveal its connection to optimal transport theory~\cite{nakazato2021geometrical,dechant2022geometric1,dechant2022geometric2,yoshimura2023housekeeping}.